GYQ-form/NTF/analysis/README.md

 Provides two functions used internally by `simu_sparse_interval.py`:

 - **`simulate_gene_expression(adata, domain_key, ...)`** – Generates spatially-patterned gene expression using Negative Binomial or Poisson sampling.
 Each gene is independently active in a random subset of domains, with a randomly selected spatial pattern (linear gradients, radial, constant).
+Mouse brain data used to generate the simulated data can be found at [Zenodo](https://doi.org/10.5281/zenodo.19590994).
 - **`assign_slices(adata, n_slices, ...)`** – Discretises the Z-axis into `n_slices` equally-spaced bins and adds a `slice_id` column to `adata.obs`.

 ### `resolution_utils.py`